Devoteam/CICD-toolbox/README.md

 Tooling only has to make your life easier, after all Tech is for People, not the other way around.

 This is the place where we do this.
+We are far from finished.
 Feel free to contribute.

 # Want we want to achieve
 Having a well functioning tool chain can save a lot of time.
 But automation is also the fastest way to destroy your business.
 That is why we want to build a setup that has a specific setup: